 *Processing time-frame may increase during peak enrollment periods.

-The U.S. Department of Veterans Affairs will process our enrollment certification and will release funds for your tuition and fees to Liberty University.
+The U.S. Department of Veterans Affairs will process the enrollment certification and will release funds for your tuition and fees to Liberty University.
 Once Liberty University receives the funds for your tuition and fees from the U.S. Department of Veterans Affairs, we will post the funds to your student account and/or fully authorize the projected credit on your account.

 The U.S. Department of Veterans Affairs will also release the funds for the books and the living stipend (BAH), if the student is eligible.
 The books stipend and BAH are paid directly to you based on the information given to the U.S. Department of Veterans Affairs (i.e. address or bank information on VONAPP or application form).

-Step 6: Keep the VA Updated on Any Changes
+Keep the VA Updated on Any Changes

 Failure to maintain the accuracy of this information with the VA may result in delayed or denied payment from the VA.